 3. Mount Kitanglad

-The mountain also teams with endemic biodiversity including the critically-endangered Philippine monkey-eating Eagle.
+The mountain also teams with endemic biodiversity, including the critically-endangered Philippine monkey-eating Eagle.
+It also has stunning mossy forests, a spectacular sunrise view, and an occasional sea of clouds.

 - Location/Jump-off: Sitio Intavas, La Fortuna, Impasugong